theo-armour/2023/snippets/inspirations-sources.md

 * Using the same tools / helping others because they use the same tools /

-* Mailing list ~ nenefits of history
+* Mailing list ~ benefits of history

 * Every file has a single home ! multiple duplicates still too difficult to manage in this era

 * Pogo: "We have met the enemy, and he is us"

+* "Happiness is a choice, not a condition"

 ## Concept